browserengineering/book/book/layout.md

 ```

 Note that in `InlineLayout` the `x` and `y` fields mark the location
-of the next word, not the position of the box itself.
+of the next word, not the position of the layout object itself.

 Finally even `PageLayout` needs some layout code, though since the
 page is always in the same place it's pretty simple: